Karenp0145/CatchAndKick/README.md

 * First step of the flow

 ### Préférences
-* Users share their preferences
+* Users share their sneaker preferences
 * Answers influence the final prize

 ### Jeu